freeCodeCamp/open-data/database-dumps/dump2015/sankey-fCCdump/README.md

 # observations

 * Python for the data preparation; D3.js was chosen for the analysis.
+* This folder has been added as a summary of the original work which was kept online, https://bl.ocks.org/evaristoc/2d6c4f8c06c64768f119.
 * This is the single documented project so far made around the dump2015 dataset; if any other project, there is no known reports.

 # projects & dataset: